Salinas, California, U.S., 1902

 Another classic Steinbeck from this period is The Pearl (1947), the semi-mythical story of a poor Mexican diver who discovers a great prize he hopes will ensure his family's wellbeing but instead reaps only tragedy.
 More than one commentator has noted the story's similarity to Hemingway's great novella The Old Man and the Sea a few years later.

-The critics were unkind to Steinbeck in his latter years, though his writing remained popular with the public—if not eliciting he excitement of his earlier works, which were still revered.
-In the swinging 1960s, the increasingly conservative current Steinbeck appeared somewhat of an anachronism to the rebelling youth of the boomer generation.
+The critics were unkind to Steinbeck in his latter years, though his writing remained popular with the public—if not eliciting the excitement of his earlier works, which were still revered.
+In the swinging 1960s, the increasingly conservative Steinbeck appeared somewhat of an anachronism to the rebelling boomer generation, who had grown up with his earlier great progressive works.

-As if to emphasize this, when he died in 1968, Steinbeck was at work on a story of King Arthur and his knights—undisguised this time.
+As if to emphasize his growing irrelevance, when he died in 1968 he was at work on a story of King Arthur and his knights—undisguised this time.